kukovisuals/MidiAVFFT/README.md

 2. Please Add Font in data folder "  Helvetica-48.vlw  " or the font of your please in line 96.

-3. Line 240 should be change to your MIDI Controller name.
+3. Line 240 should be change to your MIDI Controller's name.